Ronald Harwood

-Sir Ronald Harwood (né Horwitz; 9 November 1934 – 8 September 2020) was a South African-born British author, playwright, and screenwriter, best known for his plays for the British stage as well as the screenplays for The Dresser (for which he was nominated for an Oscar) and The Pianist, for which he won the 2003 Academy Award for Best Adapted Screenplay.
+Sir Ronald Harwood (9 November 1934 – 8 September 2020) was a South African-born British author, playwright, and screenwriter, best known for his plays for the British stage as well as the screenplays for The Dresser (for which he was nominated for an Oscar) and The Pianist, for which he won the 2003 Academy Award for Best Adapted Screenplay.
 He was nominated for the Best Adapted Screenplay Oscar for The Diving Bell and the Butterfly (2007).

 Early life and career

-Harwood was born Ronald Horwitz in Cape Town, in what was then the Union of South Africa, the son of Isobel (née Pepper) and Isaac Horwitz.
+Harwood was born Ronald Horwitz in Cape Town, in what was then the Union of South Africa, the son of Isobel and Isaac Horwitz.
 After attending Sea Point High School, Harwood moved from Cape Town to London in 1951 to pursue a career in the theatre.
 He changed his surname from Horwitz to Harwood after an English master told him it was too foreign and too Jewish for a stage actor.

 After training for the stage at the Royal Academy of Dramatic Art, he joined the Shakespeare Company of Sir Donald Wolfit.
 From 1953 to 1958, Harwood was Sir Donald's personal dresser.
 He later drew on this experience when he wrote the stage play The Dresser and the biography Sir Donald Wolfit CBE: His Life and Work in the Unfashionable Theatre.
 In 1959, after leaving the Donald Wolfit Company, Harwood joined the 59 Theatre Company for a season at the Lyric Hammersmith, during which he played the role of Pablo both in the stage debut of Alun Owen's play The Rough and Ready Lot and in its 1959 television adaptation.

 In 1960 Harwood began a career as a writer.
 He published his first novel, All the Same Shadows, in 1961, the screenplay for Private Potter (1962) from his television drama, and the stage play March Hares in 1964.
 Harwood continued at a prolific pace, writing more than 21 stage plays and 10 books.
 He also created more than 16 screen plays, but seldom wrote original material directly for the screen, usually acting as an adapter, sometimes of his own work, as with The Dresser.

 One of the recurring themes in Harwood's work is his fascination with the stage, its performing artists and artisans, as displayed in The Dresser, After the Lions (about Sarah Bernhardt), Another Time (a semi-autobiographical piece about a gifted South African pianist), Quartet (about ageing opera singers), and his non-fiction book All the World's a Stage, a general history of theatre.